mutewinter/dot_vim/README.md

 And many more.
 See [`mappings.vim`](mappings.vim) and [`plugins.vim`](plugins.vim) for more.

-## Notes

-Be sure to always edit the vimrc using `,v`, which opens the vimrc in the `.vim` folder.
-Vim has a nasty habit of overriding symlinks.

 ## Plugin Installation / Requirements

 Here's a list of plugins that require further installation or have